TheWidlarzGroup/react-native-video/README.md

 * **portrait**

 Platforms: iOS

+#### fontSizeTrack
+prop for setting fontSize of textTracks in Android

+Platforms: Android

 #### headers
 Pass headers to the HTTP client.
 Can be used for authorization.
 Headers must be a part of the source object.